PEZ/rn-rf-shadow/README.md

 ## Production builds

-A production build invloves first asking shadow-cljs to build a relase, then to ask Expo to work in Production Mode.
+A production build involves first asking shadow-cljs to build a release, then to ask Expo to work in Production Mode.

 1. Kill the watch and expo tasks.
 1. Execute `shadow-cljs release app`
 1. Start the expo task (as per above)
    1. Enable Production mode.
    1. Start the app.

+### Using EAS Build

+`expo build` is the classic way of creating a build of your app, and `eas build` is the new version of `expo build`.
+Using EAS Build currently requires an Expo paid plan.
+Make sure to download the eas-cli to run `eas`.

+The steps below provide an example of using EAS Build to build an apk file to run on an Android emulator or device.

+0. Configure EAS Build in your project with `eas configure:build`.
+When prompted, select Android for the platform,

 ## "Known good" toolchain configurations